 I have been fortunate to work with a community of scientists who are committed to impactful outreach.
 This includes a network of peers and faculty, as well as working with associations like the Lamat Summer Research Program on High-Performance Computing in Astrophysics, APS Conferences for Undergraduate Women in Physics (CUWiP), National Society of Black Physicists, and Young Women's Conference in STEM.

-Lastly, if you host an outreach event, I encourage you to do it in an underserved community.
+If you host an outreach event, I encourage you to do it in an underserved community.

 This article articulates why I think that is so important.